 About Moores Marine

-Moores Marine was founded in 1986 by James Moores and now sits on 17 acres designed from the ground for antique and classic yacht refits and repairs in Beaufort, N.C.
+Moores Marine was founded in 1986 by James Moores and specializes in restoration and repairs of antique and classic wooden boats.

 Moores trained in Maine shipyards, in Thomaston and Tenant’s Harbor, before starting his own boat shop in Lubec, Maine in 1978.

 He built Maine dories and more than 30 custom commercial fishing vessels designed for the rugged seas of Maine and Canada as well as maintaining a fleet of 50 fishing boats.

 Since 1986, Moores Marine has specialized in refits and restorations of antique and classic yachts, dedicated to keeping legends alive.

 The company's major projects include more than 25 Trumpy yachts of the less than 85 that remain.

 Other notable projects include a 1898 tug boat, a 1931 Consolidated and complete refits of the 1929, 102-foot John G. Alden Schooner, “Summerwind,” the eighth presidential yacht, “Honey Fitz,” a 1931 Defoe and the 1913 NY Yacht, Launch and Engine Company "Grace."